weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 ---
 layout: post
-title: How is Vector Search so fast?
+title: Why is Vector Search so fast?
 description: "Vector Search engines can run semantic queries on multi-million datasets in milliseconds.
 How is that possible?"
 published: true
 author: Laura Ham
 author-img: /img/people/icon/laura.jpg
-hero-img: /img/blog/hero/how-is-vector-search-so-fast-card.png
+hero-img: /img/blog/hero/why-is-vector-search-so-fast-card.png
-card-img: /img/blog/hero/how-is-vector-search-so-fast-card.png
+card-img: /img/blog/hero/why-is-vector-search-so-fast-card.png
-og: /img/blog/hero/how-is-vector-search-so-fast-card.png
+og: /img/blog/hero/why-is-vector-search-so-fast-card.png
 date: 2022-09-13
 toc: true
 ---

-## How is this so incredibly fast?
+## Why is this so incredibly fast?

 Whenever I talk about vector search, I like to demonstrate it with an example of a semantic search.
 To add the wow factor, I like to run my queries on a Wikipedia dataset, which is populated with over 28 million paragraphs sourced from Wikipedia.

-For example, I can ask: “What is the tallest building in Berlin?”, and the Vector Search engine (in the case of my demo – Weaviate) responds with “Fernsehturm Berlin”.<br/>
+For example, I can ask: “What is the tallest building in Berlin?”, and the Vector Search engine (in the case of my demo – [Weaviate](/developers/weaviate/current/){:target="_blank"}) responds with “Fernsehturm Berlin”.<br/>
 You can try it for yourself by following this [link](https://link.semi.technology/3QYy9xX){:target="_blank"}, which is already pre-populated with the above question.
 Press the play button, to see the magic happen.

 Here is the thing, finding the correct answer in a gigantic repository of unstructured data is not the most impressive part of this demonstration (I mean, it is very impressive), but it is the 🚀 speed at which it all happens.
 It takes a fraction of a second for the UI to show the results.